foelkdavid/voidzfs-install/services/README.md

 # zfs-install provides two services, that will be enabled at runtime:
-1. EFI-AutoSync (TODO)
+1. efisync
-    -> I recommend you dont disable this service!
+    -> I recommend you to enable this service!
-2. ZFS-AutoSnap -> Autosnaps+Prunes Datasets based on a config file.
+2. zfs-autosnap -> Autosnaps+Prunes Datasets based on a config file.
-    -> Can be disabled at no harm.
+    -> Use your own solution or use this one :)